ivangfr/springboot-rsocket-webflux-aop/README.md

   ![movie-client-ui](images/movie-client-ui.png)

-  It has the following profiles:
+  `movie-client-ui` has the following profiles:

   - `default`
      - start REST API on port `8081` and uses `HTTP`
      - does not connect to `movie-server` through `RSocket`; does not receive movie update events;